KyleWareEng/Monte-Carlo-Risk-Engine/README.md

 ### Simulation Visualisation

 The script generates fan charts showing all 1,000 simulated price paths.
-The blue shaded regions show confidence intervals — 50% of paths fall within the dark band, 90% within the light band.
+The blue shaded regions show confidence intervals, 50% of paths fall within the dark band, 90% within the light band.

 ---